 Here's how Circle's plans and pricing work:

-• Professional Plan ($99/month or $89/month billed annually): Unlimited members, 3 admins, and 10 moderators.
-Includes 20 spaces, 100GB attachment storage, courses, live streams, and custom branding.
+- Professional Plan ($89/month, billed annually): Unlimited members, 3 admins, and 10 moderators.
+Includes 20 spaces, 200GB attachment storage, courses, live streams, and custom branding.
 2% transaction fee.

-• Business Plan ($219/month or $199/month billed annually): Unlimited members, 5 admins, and 15 moderators.
-Offers 30 spaces, 250GB attachment storage, workflows, custom profile fields, and API access.
+- Business Plan ($199/month, billed annually): Unlimited members, 5 admins, and 15 moderators.
+Offers 30 spaces, 500GB attachment storage, workflows, custom profile fields, and API access.
 1% transaction fee.

-Circle also has a Marketing Hub add-on which lets you add email marketing to any plan.
-The Marketing Hub includes email sign-up forms, automations, and campaigns, and it’s free to use if you have less than 100 subscribers.
+Circle also has an Email Hub add-on which lets you add email marketing to any plan.
+The Email Hub includes email sign-up forms, automations, and campaigns, and it's free to use if you have less than 100 contacts.

 But after that, the pricing jumps to an extra $19/month for up to 1000 subscribers and $29/month for up to 1500 subscribers.
-(For comparison purposes, Podia’s email add-on only costs $9/month or $7/month paid annually for up to 500 subscribers, and $17/month or $13/month paid annually for up to 1500 subscribers.)
+(For comparison purposes, Podia includes email marketing with every plan — up to 100 subscribers on Mover, 500 on Shaker, and 1,000 on Earthquaker — and you can add more subscribers as your list grows.)

 Finally, Circle only has community and course product types, which could feel limiting as you grow.
 If you wanted to offer digital downloads and ebooks, for example, there isn't a native way to do that in Circle.
 You may need to connect other tools if you branch out into other types of learning materials.